-Andrew Mendelson is a creative polymorph hailing from Brooklyn, NY.
-Musician, filmmaker, writer, artist, philosopher, amateur alchemist, dog-lover, remote-controlled helicopter pilot: these are but a few of the many ways in which one might describe him.
+Andrew Mendelson is a creative polymath hailing from Brooklyn, NY.
+Musician, filmmaker, screenwriter, artist, philosopher, amateur alchemist, dog-lover, remote-controlled helicopter pilot: these are but a few of the many ways in which one might describe him.

 The remainder of Andrew's time is spent in film and television production.
 He has been working in the entertainment industry in New York City for over 10 years.
 He recently completed his first documentary feature film entitled "A Cricket in the Court of Akbar," which chronicles his participation in the Darshak music competition.
-Andrew also produced and edited the independent documentary feature "Nerdcore Rising," about the rise of Nerdcore Hip Hop (ie. nerds rapping about nerdy things), which premiered to sold out houses at the South by Southwest Film Festival in March, 2008, and continues to blow geek-inclined minds across the globe.
+Andrew also produced and edited the independent documentary feature "Nerdcore Rising."
+The film covers the rise of Nerdcore Hip Hop (ie. nerds rapping about nerdy things), and it quickly became a cult classic after its sold-out premiere at the South by Southwest Film Festival in 2008.
 His third feature, which he co-produced and edited, "The Muslims are Coming!", follows a group of Muslim-American comedians as they confront Islamophobia on a nationwide comedy tour.

 Andrew has also edited many programs for national television broadcast.
-He has won three Emmy Awards for his editing work on the "The Electric Company"--a revival of the classic children's TV series on PBS.
+In 2012 he won his third Emmy Award for his editing work on the "The Electric Company"--a revival of the classic children's TV series on PBS.
 Andrew's work can be seen on PBS, Comedy Central, The Discovery Channel, Bravo, E!
 Entertainment Television, and others.
 With his editorial eye, he has helped shape compelling narrative programs, off-the-wall sketch comedies, and documentary series, including the award-winning "Stories of the Innocence Project" which aired on TrueTV.
 He was also the editorial force behind Comedy Central's ground-breaking special "The Watchlist," the first program of it's kind to feature Arab and Middle-Eastern American comedians.